FACTION BRIEF

 Liberation or Murder

-The Collective chooses for the ghosts — and calls it liberation while knowing it might be murder.
 The moment of erasure is silent.
 The ghost simply stops.
 Mid-thought, mid-task, mid-sentence to a daughter who won’t receive the message.
+The Collective calls this liberation while knowing it might be murder.

 The Insurance Paradox